ocf/ocfweb/ocfweb/docs/docs/services/vhost/mail.md

 servers, nor do we provide a new mailbox for you to monitor.
 Instead, we
 provide:

-* Mail forwarding: forward emails sent to `xxxx@yourgroup.berkeley.edu` to an email address you already own.
+* Mail forwarding: forward emails sent to `xxxx@yourgroup.studentorg.berkeley.edu` to an email address you already own.
-* Mail sending: send an email as `xxxx@yourgroup.berkeley.edu`.
+* Mail sending: send an email as `xxxx@yourgroup.studentorg.berkeley.edu`.
 * Lightweight user management: create different email addresses and configure who to forward them to.